i3v/GOST-Numeric-style-for-JurisM/README.md

 This means correct terms ("т." vs "Vol." and so on) selection.

+## Issue reporting

+The best way to report a specific issue is via builtin github "issues" tab.
+Note, that both "issue.docx" and "rdf" files should be attached to the report, for everyone to be able to reproduce the issue.

+*  To export rdf, right click on bibliography item(s)-> export item -> Zotero RDF.

+*  Try to make docx file as small as possible, but include both "correct" and "as generated" versions.

+*  See example issue report here: https://github.com/i3v/JurisM_RuStyles/issues/1

+Note, that to attach "exampleIssue.rdf", it should be first renamed to "exampleIssue.rdf.txt".

 ## Folder structure

 Root folder should only contain style-folders, one-per-style